divya7202/codSoft/README.md

 Projects Included:
-Amazon Clone: A full-featured e-commerce platform replica with user authentication, product listings, and a shopping cart.
+Amazon Clone: A full-featured e-commerce platform replica with user authentication, product listings, and a shopping cart. simple calculator: This repository contains a simple calculator web application built using HTML, CSS, and JavaScript.
+The calculator allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 Technologies Used: